MARC Peer Enhanced Early Research (M-PEER)

 A bundle includes:

-i. a real world focus (topic or mainstream article);
+- a real-world focus (topic or mainstream article);

-component based on 3 steps forward (students encouraged to think about broader applications and/or implications, along with ethics, feasibility, applicability
+- a discussion component based on three steps forward (students encouraged to think about broader applications and/or implications, along with ethics, feasibility, applicability and policy).